 - If you are going to use sun creams pick ones without nasty chemicals in which can possibly cause DNA damage, and use those with natural minerals instead.
 There is now a really good selection to choose from.
 Research by the University of California that the chemicals in some creams can actually trigger free radical damage that can then lead to skin cancer.
 In fact many have suggested that the rise in skin cancer goes hand in hand with the rise in use of chemical sunscreens.

-If you feel you need help with enriching your diet to improve your skin and/or your overall health, then here is a link to the form where you can contact me for an enlightening conversation around your health:
+If you feel you need help with enriching your diet to improve your skin and/or your overall health, you can email me at firstname.lastname@example.org.

 Don't forget to join the discussion by leaving a comment in the box below.
 I always love to hear your thoughts.